rick-de-water/nonany/README.md

 # nonany
 nonany provides integer types with customizable niche values in stable rust.
-The main benefit of integer types with niches is that it enables the compiler to do memory layout optimization, such that an `Option` of the integer is the same size as the integer itself:
+The main benefit of integer types with niches is that it enables the compiler to do memory layout optimization, such that an `Option` of an integer is the same size as the integer itself:

 ```rust
 assert_eq!(